-Cavernous angiomas are made of abnormal blood vessels.
+Cavernous angiomas are also known as cavernous malformations and cavernoma.
+They are made of abnormal blood vessels.
 They are not cancerous.
 Cavernous angiomas are made of the smallest blood vessels, called capillaries.
 They resemble mulberries and have very thin walls compared with other blood vessels.
 Blood moves through them very slowly.
 The thin vessel walls can be leaky and can allow blood into the surrounding brain or spinal cord tissue.
 We believe about one in every 500 people have a cavernous angioma, but most people never have symptoms.
 Of the people who have a cavernous angioma, we believe many will never have a symptomatic hemorrhage.

 The rarest place for a symptomatic cavernous angioma is in the spinal cord.
 A spinal cord cavernous angioma is not the same as a spinal hemangioma, which is located in the vertebra (bone).
 Cavernous angiomas may also occur in the area of the brain called the brainstem.
 Spinal cord and brainstem cavernous angiomas can cause more severe symptoms when they hemorrhage.